martinsolent/comp_dashboard/docs/tech_stacks/child_8.md

 1. Styling Components and Further React Basics

-1. Styling Components and Further React Basics

 1. Routing and State Management

-1. Assessment 1 Support and Catch Up

 1. Forms and Validation

 1. Firebase Validation and Authenticated Routes

-1. Managing Data In Firebase
+1. Managing Data in Firebase

 1. Deployment and Security Rules